 One day, when severely ill, he had a vision of the Blessed Virgin Mary, St. Augustine of Hippo, and St. Monica.
 They told him to eat a certain type of roll that had been marked with a cross and dipped in water.
 Cured, he began healing others by administering bread over which he recited Marian prayers.
 The rolls became known as Saint Nicholas Bread, and are still distributed at his shrine today.

-Patronage: Babies, dying people, the poor souls in purgatory, sailors, sick animals
+St. Nicholas is the patron of: babies, dying people, the poor souls in purgatory, sailors, and sick animals.